psharma04/academic-kickstart/content/courses/chemistry-hsc/module-6.md

 ### PH AND $H^+$ CONNECTION

-![Image result for ph scale
+![Image result for pH scale
 log](/image-cdn/mod6-img/media/image10.jpg)

 -   pH 7 is neutral at 25℃ (Concentration of hydroxide and hydronium ions are equal)